BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 We reserve the right to perform maintenance on our services at any time without notice.
 - In the event of maintenance, we will post a notice on our websites: https://bananacrumbs.us and https://tempmail.lol
 - Temporary downtime may occur during maintenance.
 During this time, you may not be able to access our services.
+- We do not guarantee perfect service as temporary service outages may affect users' experience in the course of business or personal usage.

 ### Third-party Website Terms